Udehlee/healthHub-system/readme.md

 ## healthcare-Access
-Healthcare-Access is a simple role-based access control (RBAC) app that shows how users can only perform specific tasks based on their assigned roles.
+Healthcare-Access is a simple role-based access control (RBAC) app that shows how users can only perform specific tasks based on their assigned roles.It demonstrates the line of work that exist from admin,staff(doctors,nurses) and patient(default user).
 During registration, a default role(patient) is assigned if not specified .

 ### Roles